 Individualized In-House Training

 The Alzheimer's Association also offers individualized in-house trainings for facilities and community agencies.
-Choose from more than 30 topics including disease overview, neuropsychiatric symptoms of dementia, behavior issues, communications, promoting independence, and end of life issues.
-Contact Michelle Niedens at 913.831.3888 or email@example.com to schedule a training.
+Choose from more than 30 topics including disease overview, neuropsychiatric symptoms of dementia, issues, communications, promoting independence, and end of life issues.
+Contact Michelle Niedens at 913.831.3888 or firstname.lastname@example.org to schedule a training.

 Cost: $100.00 for up to 4 hours; $200 for 4 to 8 hours.

 Neuropsychiatric Symptoms of Dementia: A Visual Guide to Response Considerations by Michelle Niedens, LSCSW.
-This user-friendly guide was developed by the Alzheimer's Association Heart of America Chapter Director of Education and Public Policy and has been reviewed by dementia experts from around the country.
+This user-friendly guide was developed by the Alzheimer's Association Heart of America Chapter Director of Education and Public Policy and has been reviewed by dementia experts around the country.
 In a decision tree format, it provides evidence-based intervention suggestions for a wide range of neuropsychiatric challenges, such as wandering, depression, and resistance to daily care.